What are antenatal classes?

 - Having a correct latch

-- When baby needs supplements
+- When and why baby needs supplements

 - Collection of colostrum and breastmilk